 Have an NDA in place

-Define the pentest scope
+Define the API pentest scope

-Providing the penetration testing team with comprehensive API documentation, along with Postman collections, Swagger files and sample requests, and information about authentication methods such as API keys, can significantly aid in the API testing process and play a role in the success of the project.
+Provide the testing team with API documentation, Postman collections, Swagger or OpenAPI files, sample requests, and information about authentication methods such as API keys, OAuth, JWT, SSO, HMAC, or mTLS.

 Make the pentest grey-box or source code-assisted